TiesBos/EquiTrends/README.md

 `meanEquivTest` containing

-- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients.
+- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients,
-- `abs_mean_placebo_coefs`: The absolute value of the mean of the placebo coefficients.
+- `abs_mean_placebo_coefs`: The absolute value of the mean of the placebo coefficients,
-- `var_mean_placebo_coef`: The estimated variance of the mean placebo coefficient.
+- `var_mean_placebo_coef`: The estimated variance of the mean placebo coefficient,
-- `significance_level`: The significance level of the test.
+- `significance_level`: The significance level of the test,
-- `base_period`: The base period used in the testing procedure.
+- `base_period`: The base period used in the testing procedure,
-- `num_individuals`: The number of cross-sectional individuals in the panel.
+- `num_individuals`: The number of cross-sectional individuals in the panel,
-- `num_periods`: The number of periods in the panel.
+- `num_periods`: The number of periods in the panel,
-- `num_observations`: The total number of observations in the panel.
+- `num_observations`: The total number of observations in the panel,
-- `is_panel_balanced`: A logical value indicating whether the panel is balanced.
+- `is_panel_balanced`: A logical value indicating whether the panel is balanced,
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.
+- If `equiv_threshold_specified = TRUE`, then additionally:
+  - `mean_critical_value`: The critical value at the alpha level,
+  - `p_value`: The p-value of the test,
+  - `reject_null_hypothesis`: A logical value indicating whether to reject the null hypothesis,
+  - `equiv_threshold`: The equivalence threshold specified.
-- If `is.null(equiv_threshold)`, then additionally:
+- If `equiv_threshold_specified = FALSE`, then additionally:
   - `minimum_equiv_threshold`: The minimum equivalence threshold for which the null hypothesis of non-negligible (based on the equivalence threshold) trend-differences can be rejected.
-- If `!(is.null(equiv_threshold))`, then additionally:
-  - `mean_critical_value`: The critical value at the alpha level.
-  - `p_value`: The p-value of the test.
-  - `reject_null_hypothesis`: A logical value indicating whether to reject the null hypothesis.
-  - `equiv_threshold`: The equivalence threshold specified.

 ``` r
 # Perform the test with equivalent threshold specified as 1 based on